derDeidra/twitchanalytics/README.md

 1. Run "npm -install" in the project root directory
 2. Run "bower -install" in the project root directory
-3. Modify the config file with your Twitch API information
+3. Add your configuration file to the config directory
 4. Make sure a MongoDB instance is running
 5. Run "node server"
 6. Navigate to localhost:1338